 - 'Two-week wait’ standards are met by all countries, ‘31-day wait’ is met by all but Northern Ireland and Wales, and ’62-day wait’ is met by all but Wales, Northern Ireland and only partly by Scotland for gynaecological cancers.

-- Almost 4 in 10 cervical cancer patients receive major surgical resection as part of their cancer treatment.
+- 40% of patients diagnosed with cervical cancer have radiotherapy as part of their primary cancer treatment.

 European Age-Standardised Rates were calculated using the 1976 European Standard Population (ESP) unless otherwise stated as calculated with ESP2013.
 ASRs calculated with ESP2013 are not comparable with ASRs calculated with ESP1976.